LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 If you use this repository in academic work, research projects, technical reports, or derivative software developments, please cite it appropriately.

-This repository includes a `CITATION.cff` file so that GitHub can expose a standard citation format through the **Cite this repository** feature.
-A DOI-based citation will be added once a public release is archived through Zenodo.
+This repository includes a `CITATION.cff` file in the root of the repository so that GitHub can expose a standard citation format through the Cite this repository feature.
+Once a public release is archived through Zenodo, this section can be updated with the corresponding DOI-based citation.

 ### How to cite